-Appeals and complaints against admissions decisions or procedures should normally be made by the applicant in question and should be directed to the Admissions and Access Service in the first instance (email postgrad.admissions@qub.ac.uk or write to the Admissions and Access Service, Queen's University Belfast, BT7 1NN) within six weeks of receiving a decision.
+Appeals and complaints against admissions decisions or procedures should normally be made by the applicant in question and should be directed to the Admissions and Access Service in the first instance postgrad.admissions@qub.ac.uk or write to the Admissions and Access Service, Queen's University Belfast, BT7 1NN) within six weeks of receiving a decision.
 If necessary, the Admissions and Access Service will consult with relevant selectors before responding to the query.
-A written response will be made to every written complaint/appeal (ie by letter or email), normally within 10 working days, and this written response will mark the completion of the informal stage.
+A written response will be made to every written complaint/appeal (ie by email or letter), normally within 10 working days, and this written response will mark the completion of the informal stage.

-3.2 Second Stage: Formal Letter to Director of Academic and Student Affairs
+3.2 Second Stage: Formal Letter to Director of Education and Student Services

-An applicant who is dissatisfied with the written explanation should put his/her concerns in writing to the Director of Academic and Student Affairs, Level 6, Administration Building within 10 working days of the date of the Admissions and Access Service letter (3.1 above).
-The formal letter to the Director of Academic and Student Affairs should set out the grounds for dissatisfaction with the response from the Admissions and Access Service, and include any previous correspondence.
+An applicant who is dissatisfied with the written explanation should put their concerns in writing to the Director of Education and Student Services, Level 6, Administration Building within 10 working days of the date of the Admissions and Access Service letter (3.1 above).
+The formal letter to the Director of Education and Student Services should set out the grounds for dissatisfaction with the response from the Admissions and Access Service, and include any previous correspondence.

-The Director of Academic and Student Affairs (or nominee) shall then consult with the Admissions and Access Service and staff within the University school as necessary, and shall undertake such further enquiries as are deemed necessary before providing a written response, normally within 15 working days of receipt of the appeal or complaint.
-When a complaint is made about specific members of staff, those staff shall have the right to see copies of relevant documentation, to present evidence to the Director of Academic and Student Affairs or his/her nominee, and to be informed of the outcome of the complaint.
+The Director of Education and Student Services (or nominee) shall then consult with the Admissions and Access Service and staff within the University school as necessary, and shall undertake such further enquiries as are deemed necessary before providing a written response, normally within 15 working days of receipt of the appeal or complaint.
+When a complaint is made about specific members of staff, those staff shall have the right to see copies of relevant documentation, to present evidence to the Director of Education and Student Services or his/her nominee, and to be informed of the outcome of the complaint.

-- 3.3 Third Stage: Appeal - (i) Any student still dissatisfied after the second stage may appeal in writing to a Pro-Vice-Chancellor within 10 working days of the date of the letter stating the decision of the Director of Academic and Student Affairs.
+3.3 Third Stage: Appeal

+- (i) Any student still dissatisfied after the second stage may appeal in writing to a Pro-Vice-Chancellor within 10 working days of the date of the letter stating the decision of the Director of Education and Student Services.
 Copies of previous correspondence and any supporting documentation should be included.
 A Review Panel shall then be convened, to meet normally within 25 working days of receipt of the appeal letter.
 However, there is no appeal against an admissions decision which, in the judgement of the Pro-Vice-Chancellor, results from the correct and impartial application of written criteria.
-In such cases, the Pro-Vice-Chancellor shall communicate this decision in writing to the appellant, normally within 10 working days of receipt of the appeal. - (ii) Where a Review Panel is deemed necessary, the panel shall normally comprise: - a Pro-Vice-Chancellor (in the chair); - a Head of School or Director of Education from a School other than the one(s) applied to; - a senior administrator from outside the Academic and Student Affairs and Marketing, Recruitment, Communications and Internationalisation Directorates; - the President or other sabbatical officer from the Students' Union; - an academic selector.
+In such cases, the Pro-Vice-Chancellor shall communicate this decision in writing to the appellant, normally within 10 working days of receipt of the appeal. - (ii) Where a Review Panel is deemed necessary, the panel shall normally comprise: - a Pro-Vice-Chancellor (in the chair); - a Head of School or Director of Education from a School other than the one(s) applied to: - a senior administrator from outside the Education and Student Services and Global Marketing, Recruitment and Admissions Directorates: - the President or other sabbatical officer from the Students' Union; - an academic selector.